aalug/job-finder-go/README.md

 required and specifies the id of the job to delete.
 On success, the response has a `204 No Content` status code.
 In case the job is not found, returns `404 Not Found`, in case of any other error, a `500 Internal Server Error` status code is returned.

+### Job Applications

++ `POST /job-applications`: This endpoint creates a new job application.
+Only users can access this endpoint.
+The request must contain the CV file, job ID, and optionally message for the employer in multipart/form-data format.
+On success, the response has a `200 OK` status code and returns the created job application details in JSON format.
+If the request body is invalid, a `400 Bad Request` status code is returned.
+If the user is not authorized to access this endpoint, a `401 Unauthorized` status code is returned.
+In case of any other error, a `500 Internal Server Error` status code is returned.